 Irrigation Design Standards

-Revisions to the Irrigation Design Standards were approved on May 23, 2023, and go into effect June 12, 2023.
+Revisions to the Irrigation Design Standards were approved on May 23, 2023, and went into effect June 12, 2023.
 The new requirements limit the area that can be permanently irrigated to 50% of the permeable area and outline additional maintenance requirements for non-residential systems (including common areas in residential developments), among other changes.

 Trainings

-Florida Water Star Accredited Professional (FWSAP) Trainings
+Florida Water Star Accredited Professional (FWSAP) and State Irrigation License

-For information on obtaining the State's voluntary Irrigation license, which also qualifies you for self-inspection, visit the
+Check the Florida Water Star events calendar for upcoming dates, details, and registration for Florida Water Star AP trainings.
+For information on obtaining the State's voluntary Irrigation license, which also qualifies for self-inspection, visit the Florida Irrigation Society.

 Background